Reviews You Can Rely On

 hiking boots men - we test all the products in our review out in the field in all...

-We test all the products in our review out in the field in all manner of terrain.
+We test all the products in our review out in the field in all manner of terrain, often side by side.
 From sun to mud to stream crossings, you can take confidence that we put these boots through the wringer.

-Over a decade, we've tested almost 80 pairs of men's hiking boots.
+With over a decade of testing men's hiking boots, we know exactly what to look for.
 Our testing took place in some of the most rugged and iconic mountain ranges in the country, including the High Sierra, the Cascade Range, volcanoes and deserts of southern Peru, and the desert country around Moab.
-This review draws on hours of research followed by months of testing, more than 350 miles of collective hiking, and strategic tests.
+This review draws on hours of research followed by months of testing, more than 380 miles of collective hiking, and strategic tests.
 Comfort and support are crucial for footwear, so we weighted these the heaviest.
 Traction scores combine our experience hiking in each boot for up to 20 miles and an average of each product's scores on specific dry rock, wet rock, scree, mud, and scrambling tests.

 Our hiking boot testing is divided across six rating metrics: